 Bournemouth, Christchurch & Poole Council: Council Tax and electoral purposes

-We provide information about you to Bournemouth, Christchurch & Poole Council (BCP Council) for two purposes: to enable the Council to manage and apply the Council Tax exemption which applies to properties solely occupied by students, and to assist it with management of the Electoral Register.
+We automatically provide information about you to Bournemouth, Christchurch & Poole Council (BCP Council) for two purposes: to enable the Council to manage and apply the Council Tax exemption which applies to properties solely occupied by students, and to assist it with management of the Electoral Register.

 In December each year we provide BCP Council with the names of all of our students, together with the programme codes of each student’s course and the start and anticipated end date of the student's programme of studies.
 This enables the Council to ensure that they correctly apply the Council Tax exemption for properties solely occupied by students.
 The Council is not permitted to use this data for any other purpose.

 We also separately provide BCP Council with information about you to assist it in managing the Electoral Register.
 The Council uses this to identify students who would be eligible to vote and to contact them to invite them to register to vote.
-For use in connection with these purposes only, we provide the Council with your BU student ID number, name, date of birth, nationality, home address, term-time address and your BU email address.
+For use in connection with these purposes only, we provide the Council with your name, date of birth, nationality, home address, term-time address and your BU email address.

 - Necessary for legitimate interests pursued by the Council and BU: ensuring students have access to Council Tax exemptions and voting rights